Hebrews 3:10-11 Commentary

 (3) God's rest at the completion of creation (Hebrews 4:4)

-In all the uses the basic meaning of rest is to desist from one form of activity in order to give oneself to a wholly new enterprise.
-There is no reference whatsoever to sleep or slumber.
+In all the uses the basic meaning of REST is to desist from one form of activity in order to give oneself to a wholly new enterprise.
+There is no reference to sleep or slumber.
 To enter God's eternal rest even in heaven will be to devote oneself to the worship and work in that perfect environment, in which there is neither frustration nor exhaustion.
+One other consideration for future rest, is "rest" in the Millennium (possibly seen in Heb 4:8, cf Rev 14:13).

 Walter Kaiser in his article entitled The Promise Theme and the Theology of Rest (Bibliotheca Sacra, Vol 130, page 142, 1973) adds a note clarifying the theology of rest in Hebrews 3-4 writing that…